cjhosken/planet-builder/README.md

 # Planet Builder

-Planet Builder is a command line script that will generate equirectangular images from a specified spaceengine texture pack.
+Planet Builder is a command line script that will generate equirectangular textures from a specified spaceengine texture pack.

-### Installing the addon
+### Prerequisites

 Planet Builder requires a few external python modules.
-Make sure to run

-`pip install -r .\requirements.txt`

-before using the software.
+Make sure to run `pip install -r .\requirements.txt` before using the software.

+You will also need to install the wanted texture pack from [Solar System HD](http://spaceengine.org/download/official-addons/solar-system-hd/) or [Solar System Ultra](http://spaceengine.org/download/official-addons/solar-system-uhd/)

 ## Documentation

+Running the planet builder script is relatively easy.

+`main.py -s "C:/Users/user/Downloads/Earth"`